sbordeyne/isaac-debug-helper/README.md

  - Fully designed to be cross-platform (at least as long as Python support it)
  - Dynamic LUA memory usage while the debugger is running, with a progress bar to make the logs even more readable
  - Scrollbar for the text widget
+ - Option Toolbox to set up custom tags and filters for the debugger, changing colors etc
+ - Auto reload feature if isaac is restarted

 # Planned Features :

  - A pixel art tool specifically for isaac, with integrated palettes, image format, and file saving straight into your mod's' folder
- - Option Toolbox to set up custom tags and filters for the debugger, changing colors etc
  - Additional infos that usually clutter the text available in another tab, with disablable labels and widgets to display the currenly played music for instance
  - About menu
- - Options Menu (to trigger the option toolbox)
- - Auto reload feature if isaac is restarted
  - Enhanced bug reporter that'll create automatic issues on github for specific mods
+ - Store preferences in a local config file

 # About the project :